tbrown/adventures/stories/1916-05-01-old-mrs-toad.md

 Pretty soon along came Johnny Chuck, and he was very much put out because he had been treated by Old Mr. Toad just as Peter Rabbit had.
 Striped Chipmunk told the same story.
-So did Unc' Billy Possum.
+So did Uncle Billy Possum.
 It was the same with all of Old Mr. Toad's old friends and neighbors, excepting Bobby Coon, who, you know, is Buster Bear's little cousin.
 To him Old Mr. Toad was very polite and talked a great deal about Buster Bear, and thought that Bobby